Cathy Mitchell (television personality)

+Career

 Mitchell is best known for hosting television infomercials for a wide range of products, such as the Chef-O-Matic Pro, the Sideshow Skillet, the Fry Pro 2, and the Turbo Cooker.
-She was among the first infomercial hosts to emerge after the FCC began to allow program-length advertisements in the 1980s.
-Her first infomercial was filmed in 1989 for a sandwich press known as the Snackmaster.
-Prior to her television career, she had worked performing product demonstrations at fairs in California, including the state fair.
+She filmed her first infomercial in 1989, advertising the Snakmaster sandwich press.
+Mitchell chose to receive her payment as a commission on each unit sold, and the Snakmaster was highly successful.
+Prior to her television career, she had worked performing product demonstrations at fairs in California, including the State Fair.